 Isoniazid (INH) for positive skin test or high-risk exposure

 Addition of other drugs (eg, rifampin, ethambutol, ethionamide, pyrazinamide, an aminoglycoside) if TB is present

 Management depends on the whether there is active TB disease or only a positive skin test (in mother, infant, or both) indicating infection without disease.

 INH, ethambutol, and rifampin use in recommended doses during pregnancy has not been shown to be teratogenic to the human fetus.
-The recommended initial treatment regimen in the US includes INH 300 mg po, ethambutol 15 to 25 mg/kg (maximum 2.5 g) po, and rifampin 600 mg po.
-All pregnant and breastfeeding women receiving INH should also receive pyridoxine 25 to 30 mg po.
+The recommended initial oral treatment regimen in the US includes INH 300 mg, ethambutol 15 to 25 mg/kg (maximum 2.5 g), and rifampin 600 mg.
+All pregnant and breastfeeding women receiving INH should also receive pyridoxine 25 to 30 mg orally.
 All these drugs can be given once daily.
-The recommended duration of therapy is at least 9 mo; if the organism is drug-resistant, an infectious disease consultation is recommended, and therapy may need to be extended to 18 mo.
+The recommended duration of therapy is at least 9 months; if the organism is drug-resistant, an infectious disease consultation is recommended, and therapy may need to be extended to 18 months.

 Streptomycin is potentially ototoxic to the developing fetus and should not be used early in pregnancy unless rifampin is contraindicated.
 If possible, other antituberculous drugs should be avoided because of teratogenicity (eg, ethionamide) or lack of clinical experience during pregnancy.

 Breastfeeding is not contraindicated for mothers receiving therapy who are not infective.